 Project Reference: AAGL-0009E

-The project will use professional facilitation to bridge the supply and demand sides.
-The focus will be on further innovating and implementing existing theories of public/private financing by:
+The project used professional facilitation to bridge the supply and demand sides.
+The focus was on further innovation and implementing existing theories of public/private financing by:

 - Undertaking preparatory research and analysis to support decision-making in REDD+